A history of the burials at Windsor Castle

 Are there any unique customs associated with royal burials at Windsor Castle?

 There are many unique customs associated with royal burials at Windsor Castle.
-The most interesting one is when royal members were buried in the Royal Vault, the coffin was lowered through a special opening on the floor of St George’s Chapel.
-In 1873, a mechanical platform was installed to help lower coffins through this opening.
+The most interesting one is when royal members were buried in the Royal Vault; the coffin was lowered through a special opening on the floor of St. George’s Chapel.
+In 1873, a hydraulic lift mechanism was installed to help lower coffins through this opening.
 There is also a bench in the middle of the Royal Vault, used as a temporary place for coffins to be buried elsewhere.

 What interesting facts or anecdotes are associated with Windsor Castle burials?